HUNDING'S SAGA: Set course with Hunding for Jorvik and the East, Holmgard and Miklagard

-The Eastern Sea and river courses through the east to Miklagard
+Sail the Eastern Sea, row the river courses through the east to the Black Sea and Miklagard

 Ribe, an early trading port of the west coast of Jylland (Jutland) was Hunding's first port of call after leaving the shelter of the elderly couple who took him